davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Watched The Tush Show on WTBS.

 Day before I left to move to N.O. again.
 My co-worker pretty clearly had a kidney stone.
 He was writhing on the floor.
-Hi very friendly boss came to check on him.
+His very friendly boss came to check on him.
 He said "aah, you just need to fart.
 Go on, fart it out," while rubbing the guy's shoulders.

 ## Acted in: